-In this article: Niccolò Palazzoni answers the deceptively simple question - what actually counts as a product demo - and walks through the three tests we use at USP Solutions.
+In this article: a Beyond the Lab episode featuring Niccolò Palazzoni answering the deceptively simple question - what actually counts as a product demo - and walking through the three tests we use at USP Solutions.

 “What is a demo?” sounds like a basic question until you try to answer it for a roomful of marketing and R&D leaders, every one of whom has a different definition.
 In this Beyond the Lab episode, Niccolò Palazzoni offers a working answer that we use across our briefs.